greatfish01/AudioProtection/README.md

   - `app.py`: The Flask API that exposes the backend functionalities, such as audio detection and processing.
   - `model.pth`: The pretrained PyTorch model used for inference.
   - `model.py`: Script defining the architecture and logic for the AI model.
+  - `main.py`: Entry point for training the AI model.
+It includes:
+    - Dataset preparation using `Dataset_LibriSeVoc`
+    - Training and evaluation loops for multi-class and binary classification
+    - The ability to save the best-performing model
   - `core_scripts/`: Contains core functionality, such as:
     - `config_parse/`: Parses configuration files.
     - `data_io/`: Handles dataset input/output operations.